beemojs/beemo/docs/provider.md

 yarn add @beemo/core @beemo/cli
 ```

 This will only install the core functionality.
-To support different dev tools like Babel, ESLint,
+To support different developer tools like Babel,
-and Jest, we need to install packages known as "drivers"
+ESLint, and Jest, we need to install packages known as "drivers"
 ([view all available drivers](https://www.npmjs.com/search?q=beemo-driver)).

 ```bash